ayousry42/u3brain/Plans/Server Network Requirements.md

 2. Securely host a reliable website on College server

 ### Website solutions
 >1.
-1 machine with a static IP with https port forwarded for website hosting (external port is sufficient internal can be any other)
+Direct link with static IP
 >2.
+Dynamic DNS to handle the machine IP address potentially changing (requires the port forwarding mentioned above still)
+>3.
+VPS setup with proper routing to the machine hosting the website (adds latency and no added security)